Bsal13/Offensive-Security-Proving-Grounds-Boxes/Heist (Hard) Windows Active Directory Box.md

 # Resolution summary
 - Located a webpage on port 8080 which is vulnerable to SSRF
-- Utilized Responder to exploit the SSRF vulnerability; retreive
+- Utilized Responder to exploit the SSRF vulnerability; retreive username and etNTLMv2 hashed password
+- Cracked hashed password utilizing hashcat
+- Utilized  evil-winrm to login to a session with the retreived users credentials
+-

 ## Improved skills
 - Active Directory enumeration